sketchfile/Recommendations/ItchioRacialJusticeBundle/readme.md

 These are games I've either been following or meaning to check out in the itch.io racial bundle.
+Played are ones I've actually played and recommend.